ifit/Enhancements/README.md

 * Read through the issues in the backlog
 * If an issue--
   * Is irrelevant or rejected: close it
-  * Is approved: move it to the Approved pipeline
+  * Is approved: add notes & move it to the Approved pipeline
-  * Needs consideration by another department: tag them (e.g. @cwatt7), label & move it to the Under Review pipeline
+  * Requires additional input: tag them (e.g. @cwatt7), add notes & move it to the Under Review pipeline
-  * Will be addressed in the future: add relevant notes and move it to the Postponed/Blocked pipeline
+  * Will be addressed in the future: add relevant notes & move it to the Postponed/Blocked pipeline
   * Is a pipe-dream: move it to the Someday pipeline

 __About__